rapiddweller/rapiddweller-benerator-ce/docs/component_reference.md

 ## Distributions

-A Distribution describes stochastic properties for distributing the data that benerator generates.
+A Distribution describes stochastic properties for distributing the data that Benerator generates.
 You can use the predefined distributions or implement and introduce custom implementations.
 The most important types of distribution are _Sequence_, _WeightFunction_ and _
 CumulativeDistributionFunction_.